AdamGagorik/ffxiahbot/README.md

 ---

 Please note that this project was developed for the original [darkstar][DARKS] server.
-That project was archived and forked a few time.
+That project was archived and forked a few times.
 This project may work with the forks if the AH implementation remains unchanged.

 | Project             |